pfoundation/p.foundation/OpenIX/03-technicalStandards.md

 ## MTU (Maximum Transmission Unit)

 OpenIX supports the standard 1500‑byte Ethernet frame size by default and also supports jumbo frames up to 9000 bytes.
-Two peers may exchange jumbo frames if they explicitly agree to do so and configure their interfaces consistently.
+Two peers may exchange jumbo frames when both explicitly agree and configure their interfaces consistently.
 Route servers are configured for jumbo frames as well.

 All devices must handle 1500‑byte frames.
 Using jumbo frames is optional but recommended for efficiency when all parties agree.